TinkeringGuild/LogQuest/README.md

 You will need to have Rust, Tauri and NPM installed on your system to run LogQuest.
 Follow [the Tauri Prerequisites guide](https://tauri.app/v1/guides/getting-started/prerequisites) for instructions on how to set that up for your system.

+### Debian dependencies

+On a Debian system, you will probably need to install (at least) these dependencies:

+    sudo apt install librust-pangocairo-dev librust-atk-dev libjavascriptcoregtk-4.0-dev librust-gdk-pixbuf-dev librust-gdk-sys-dev libwebkit2gtk-4.0-dev

+### Running the desktop app in development mode

 Once everything is installed, you simply run:

 ```